Nicolas-Arsenault/Nicolas-Arsenault/README.md

 ## 🚀 What I'm Up To

-- 🤖 Exploring dotNET exploitation techniques by James Forshaw
+- 🤖 Building a zombie video game with Unity in C#
-- 💻 Building a remote file access solution (open source)
+- 💻 Building a visual checkers game with Java and JavaFX/gradle

 <!--Check out my [coding portfolio!](LINK)-->